 Recycling rules are a lot like navigating public transport on a hangover – confusing, frustrating, and a little bit overwhelming.
 But we’re here to change that!
-We’ve laid out what you can and can’t recycle, as well as some general bin rules that may have been lost in translation.
+We’ve laid out all of Cheshire East’s recycling rules so that you can find out what you can and can’t recycle, as well as some general bin rules that may have been lost in translation.

 According to Cheshire East Council: